mazzz1y/iptv-gateway/README.md

 # IPTV Gateway

+> ⚠️ **Warning**: This project is currently under construction.
+Some features might be unstable or incomplete.

 A minimal, functional IPTV gateway for your TV

 This app allows you to distribute playlists and XMLTV files to your TVs and centrally manage them in a flexible manner.